meera/docx2gutenberge/README.md

 * Italic for Header is retained.
 * Column layout are not automatically created.
-* .doc format is not supported.
+* .doc format is not supported - You must export the .doc document to .docx document.
+* Watch out for O.K.
+Strings..
+They get formated as 'hash'
 # Install

 Step 1) You will need to have npm and node installed on your machine.